|

 Refuge and strength |

-If Christian Scientists ever fail to receive aid from other
+If Christian Scientists ever fail to receive aid from

-trust Him find that "God is our refuge and strength, a very present help in
+who trust Him find that "God is our refuge and strength, a very present help in

 trouble." |